Allianz to pay $6 bln in U.S. fraud case, fund managers charged | Business

 Gregoire Tournant, the former chief investment officer who created and oversaw the now-defunct Structured Alpha funds, was also indicted for fraud, conspiracy and obstruction, while two other former portfolio managers entered related guilty pleas.
 Once with more than $11 billion of assets under management, the Structured Alpha funds lost more than $7 billion as COVID-19 roiled markets in February and March 2020.

-Prosecutors said Allianz Global Investors US LLC misled pension funds for teachers, bus drivers, engineers, religious groups and others by understating the funds' risks, and had "significant gaps" in its oversight.
+Allianz Global Investors US LLC was accused of misleading pension funds for teachers, bus drivers, engineers, religious groups and others by understating the funds' risks, and having "significant gaps" in its oversight.
 Investors were told the funds employed options that included hedges to protect against market crashes, but prosecutors said the fund managers repeatedly failed to buy those hedges.

 Prosecutors said the managers also inflated fund results to boost their pay through performance fees, with Tournant, 55, collecting $13 million in 2019 and becoming his unit's highest or second-highest-paid employee from 2015 to 2019.
-Investigators said the misrepresentations began as early as 2014, and helped Allianz generate more than $400 million of net profit.
+Investigators said the misrepresentations began in 2014, and helped Allianz generate more than $400 million of net profit.

-At a news conference, U.S. Attorney Damian Williams in Manhattan said more than 100,000 investors were harmed, and that while American prosecutors rarely bring criminal charges against companies, it was "the right thing to do" in this case.
+At a news conference, U.S. Attorney Damian Williams in Manhattan said more than 100,000 investors were harmed, and that while American prosecutors rarely bring criminal charges against companies it was "the right thing to do."
 Investors "were promised a relatively safe investment with strict risk controls designed to weather a sudden storm, like a massive collapse in the stock market," he said.
 "Those promises were lies....
 Today is the day for accountability."

 Its namesake arena near its Munich headquarters, meanwhile, houses Bayern Munich, one of world's best-known soccer teams.
 The settlement calls for Allianz to pay a $2.33 billion criminal fine, make $3.24 billion of restitution and forfeit $463 million, court papers show.

-Williams said the fine was significantly reduced because of compensation Allianz offered to investors.
-Even so, the payout is close to twice the $3.3 billion that the Justice Department collected in corporate penalties for all of 2021.
+Williams said the fine was significantly reduced because of Allianz's compensation to investors.
+Even so, the payout is close to twice the $3.3 billion in corporate penalties that the Justice Department collected for all of 2021.

 Shares of Allianz closed up 1.7% in Germany, with the payout broadly matching reserves that the company previously set aside.
-Tournant, of Basalt, Colorado, surrendered to authorities on Tuesday morning in Denver.
+Tournant, of Basalt, Colorado, surrendered to authorities on Tuesday morning.

-His lawyers Seth Levine and Daniel Alonso said the investor losses were "regrettable" but did not result from a crime.
-"Greg Tournant has been unfairly targeted [in a] meritless and ill-considered attempt by the government to criminalize the impact of the unprecedented, COVID-induced market dislocation," Levine and Alonso said in a joint statement.
+The U.S.-French citizen appeared briefly in Denver federal court, and was released after agreeing to post a $20 million bond.
+An arraignment was set for June 2 in New York.
+Tournant's lawyers, Seth Levine and Daniel Alonso, said the investor losses were "regrettable" but did not result from a crime.

 VOYA PARTNERSHIP Allianz's guilty plea carries a 10-year ban on Allianz Global Investors' providing advisory services to U.S.-registered investment funds.

-As a result, Allianz plans to move about $120 billion of investor assets to Voya Financial Inc in exchange for a stake of up to 24% in Voya's investment management unit, with a final agreement to be reached in the coming weeks.
+As a result, Allianz plans to move about $120 billion of investor assets to Voya Financial Inc in exchange for a stake of up to 24% in Voya's investment management unit.
+It expects a final agreement in the coming weeks.
 Regulators said the misconduct included when Tournant and Bond-Nelson altered more than 75 risk reports before sending them to investors.

 The SEC said projected losses in one market crash scenario were changed to 4.15% from the actual 42.15%, simply by removing the "2."
-Allianz's alleged oversight lapses included a failure to ensure that Tournant was using his promised hedges, though only people in his group knew of the misconduct before March 2020.
+Allianz's alleged oversight lapses included a failure to ensure Tournant was hedging, though prosecutors said only people in his group knew of the misconduct before March 2020.

 "No compliance system is perfect, but the controls at AGI didn't even stand a chance," Williams said.
 Bond-Nelson, at Tournant's direction, also lied to Allianz's in-house lawyers after the company learned about the altered reports and the SEC probe, prosecutors added.